krorange/krorange.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Published a paper [Technology education in academic libraries: An analysis of library workshops](https://doi.org/10.1016/j.acalib.2024.102856) at Information Research!
+Published a paper [Technology education in academic libraries: An analysis of library workshops](https://doi.org/10.1016/j.acalib.2024.102856) at The Journal of Academic Librarianship!